PGA Championship Forecast: Warm With A Low Risk Of Showers | Weather.com

 Drier Trend

-Charlotte has been stuck in a wet pattern since last Wednesday (May 7), in part from a slow-moving low-pressure system.
-That pesky low is moving away from the Carolinas just in time for the tournament.
+Charlotte was stuck in a wet pattern for several days starting last Wednesday (May 7), in part from a slow-moving low-pressure system.
+That pesky low moved away from the Carolinas just in time for the tournament.

 (FORECAST DETAILS: Charlotte)